5. Skip to content

 Benefits of a USB isolator:

-• Can resolve connection issues in systems with high electrical noise (common in gaming rigs with multiple high-power devices)
+• Resolves connection instability in systems with high electrical noise

 Where to Find USB Isolators: